Indie pop: 1990s

 In the early 1990s, British indie pop influenced and branched off to a variety of styles.
 The US, which did not have as much of a scene in the 1980s, had many indie pop enthusiasts by the mid 1990s.

 Following on from the aforementioned Postcard Records, in the UK, Bristol-based Sarah Records became the archetypal indie pop record label.
 They began releasing 7-inch singles in 1987 by bands with overt feminist and left wing principles that made "sweet pop".
 They released bands such as Heavenly, St. Christopher, the Field Mice, and Even As We Speak, before stopping in 1995.

+In 1990, Rough Trade Records released the "indie pop classic" Reading, Writing and Arithmetic, the debut album by English band The Sundays.

 Scotland's Belle and Sebastian began releasing albums in 1996, with their fandom initially spreading by word-of-mouth.
 They used a more lush instrumentation than the typical rock band format, with their songs including trumpets and violins, closer to what is called chamber pop.

 In the US, Beat Happening's Calvin Johnson had founded K Records in Olympia, Washington, in 1982.
 During the 1990s the label released bands such as Lois, Tiger Trap, the Softies, All Girl Summer Fun Band, and Gaze.
 K and later labels like Slumberland (Velocity Girl, Rocketship, Henry's Dress, Black Tambourine) and Harriet (Tullycraft, the Magnetic Fields) encouraged the genre's spread across the country.

 In Canada, in the mid-1990s, the band Cub was at the forefront of a subgenre of indie pop dubbed cuddlecore.
 Other Vancouver indie pop bands of the time include Gaze, and former Cub member Neko Case's later band Maow.

-In Australia, Melbourne label Candle Records put out music by bands and musicians with wistful and humourous lyrics, like the Lucksmiths.
+In Australia, Melbourne label Candle Records put out music by bands and musicians with wistful and humorous lyrics, like the Lucksmiths.

 2000s

-Slumberland Records, still a going concern having celebrated their 35th year in early 2025, continued to release bands into the 2000s.
+Slumberland Records continued to release bands into the 2000s.
 By the end of the decade a scene of bands in New York emerged who explicitly claimed the label's releases as an influence.
 Slumberland went on to work with several of these including the Pains of Being Pure at Heart, Cause Co-Motion!, and Crystal Stilts.
-Fellow New Yorkers, Vivian Girls, were also often compared to C86, the Olympia scene surrounding K Records, and Slumberland.
+Fellow New Yorkers, Vivian Girls, were also often compared to C86, the Olympia music scene surrounding K Records, and Slumberland.

 In Cardiff, Wales, Los Campesinos! formed in 2006 and The School formed in 2007.
 The School released albums on Spanish indie pop label Elefant Records.